 In 2005 there were about 6 million speakers of Bavarian in Bavaria, 250,000 in Italy and 9,000 in the Czech Republic.
 According to the European Commission, there were 7.8 million speakers of Bavarian in Austria in 2012.
 The total number of speakers is about 14 million [source].

 Bavarian is mainly used as a spoken language and is rarely used in writing.
 Instead Standard German, which is known as Schriffdeutsch (written German), is used.
 There is no standard way of writing Bavarian and it is not taught in schools.
 There are, however, some written materials in the language, such as grammars, poetry and a translation of the Bible.
-Bavarian is also used in pop songs.
+Bavarian is also used in songs.

-There are three main dialects of Bavarian:
+There are three main varieties of Bavarian:

 ɪç bɪn ɪn ʒdoːᵈl ɡɔŋə, ᶷn do βoən daːm drɪnə, ᶷn dao ɪz uəm və də mlʲ aː ɪz uəm troi̯t aːvɡʒit kβeːzd...